Tosox/anomaly-addon-notifier/README.md

 3. **Create Config Files**

+Before running the script, you must create a `config.toml` and `message.json` file.
+There are a `config-example.toml` and `message-example.json` provided which you can copy and edit.

 * `config.toml`: stores webhook urls, scheduler settings, and the RSS feed url
 * `message.json`: the message body (supports $title, $description, $timestamp, $url, $image_url)

 ## 📁 `config.toml` Configuration

-Before running the script, you must create a `config.toml` file.
-There is a `config-example.toml` provided which you can copy and edit.

 ### ⌚ Script Schedule (`[schedule]`)